bartvanhoey/AbpFileUploadToAzureStorage/README.md

 ```

+## Test Uploading a picture to Azure Storage

-## Start both the Blazor and the HttpApi.Host project and test Uploading a picture to Azure Storage
+* Start both the Blazor and the HttpApi.Host project.
+* Choose a pizza picture in the **File Upload to Azure Storage** section.

+![Upload file to Azure Storage](images/index.jpg)

 Et voilà!
-This is the result.

-![Upload file to Azure Storage](images/index.jpg)
+As you can see in the **Azure Storage Explorer**, the pizza picture has been successfully stored in **Azure Storage**.

 ![File uploaded to  Azure Storage](images/pizza_in_azure_storage_explorer.jpg)

-You can now modify the login page, add your custom styles, or custom images, etc.

-Find more about ASP.NET Core (MVC/Razor Pages) User Interface Customization Guide [here](https://docs.abp.io/en/abp/4.1/UI/AspNetCore/Customization-User-Interface).
+Congratulations, you can upload a file to Azure Storage by now!
+Check out the source code of this article to see my implementation of Uploading/Deleting a file to Azure Storage.

+Find more info about **Blob Storing** [here](https://docs.abp.io/en/abp/latest/Blob-Storing) and **BLOB Storing Azure Provider** [here](https://docs.abp.io/en/abp/latest/Blob-Storing-Azure).

 Get the [source code](https://github.com/bartvanhoey/AbpFileUploadToAzureStorage) on GitHub.